-- Response Rate or objective response [ Time Frame: from the start of consumption until at least 6 months after stopping BIBW 2992 or when all patients have died. ] [ Designated as safety issue: Yes ]Is assigned to each subject the best objective response according to the investigator's decision (according to RECIST criteria).
+- Overall response [ Time Frame: from the start of consumption until at least 6 months after stopping BIBW 2992 or when all patients have died. ]Is assigned to each subject the best objective response according to the investigator's decision (according to RECIST criteria).
 This is defined as the best response recorded from the start of treatment until progression / recurrence of disease.
 For patients with response status partial (PR) or complete response (CR), changes in tumor measurements must be confirmed by repeated assessments to be made not less than 4 weeks after it first reached the response criteria The CT will be made every two months to assess response to treatment.
 The objective response will be summarized descriptively.

 - Progression Free Survival [ Time Frame: from the start of consumption until at least 6 months after stopping BIBW 2992 or when all patients have died. ]Is defined as the time from start of treatment until the date of the first documented evidence of progression (RECIST criteria) or the date of death for any reason in the absence of disease progression (EP).
 For patients who have died or progressed at the time of final analysis, use the date of last contact.

-- Global survival [ Time Frame: from the start of consumption until at least 6 months after stopping BIBW 2992 or when all patients have died. ] [ Designated as safety issue: Yes ]Overall survival will be determined from the date of commencement of treatment to date of death, regardless of the cause of death.
+- Overall survival [ Time Frame: from the start of consumption until at least 6 months after stopping BIBW 2992 or when all patients have died. ]Overall survival will be determined from the date of commencement of treatment to date of death, regardless of the cause of death.
 In patients who did not die at the time of final analysis will use the date of last contact.

-- quantification HER-2 [ Time Frame: baseline ] [ Designated as safety issue: Yes ]Assessing the number of copies of the HER-2 gene by FISH
+- Evaluation of the HER-2 gene copy number and amplification [ Time Frame: Baseline ]Assessing the number of copies of the HER-2 gene by FISH

-- Identification of mutations in EGFR and KRAS [ Time Frame: baseline ] [ Designated as safety issue: Yes ]Tumor samples were fixed in formalin and embedded in paraffin, used for histologic diagnosis of patients will be obtained from the Departments of Pathology participating institutes.
+- DNA Extraction and Mutational Analysis of EGFR and HER-2 [ Time Frame: Baseline ]Tumor samples were fixed in formalin and embedded in paraffin, used for histologic diagnosis of patients will be obtained from the Departments of Pathology participating institutes.

-- descriptive analysis of safety. [ Time Frame: from the start of consumption until at least 6 months after stopping BIBW 2992 or when all patients have died. ]adverse effect from CTCAE
+- Toxicity evaluation [ Time Frame: from the start of consumption until at least 6 months after stopping BIBW 2992 or when all patients have died. ]adverse effect from CTCAE

 |Mexico city, Distrito Federal, Mexico, 14080|